coderefinery/testing/_episodes/01-motivation.md

 ## Tests facilitate external contributions

-Tests can be good documentation of what the code is capable to do and how it is supposed to be used since the tests are documentation which is up to date by definition.
+Tests can be good documentation of what the code is capable to do and how it is supposed to be used since the tests are **documentation which is up to date by definition**.

 Easier for external developers to contribute to the project without breaking your code.